CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 * The [**`Model`**](#34-model-component)  manages the in-memory data and is independent from the 3 other main components.
 * The [**`Storage`**](#35-storage-component) writes and store data to your local drive.
 The data stored will be initialized upon re-opening of the application.

-Let's dive into the 4 main components and observe how the classes are connected and the work flow of various events.
 For each of the main component:

 * The [API](#api) in an `interface` is defined with the same name as the Component.